leonardopaiva/angular-universal-basicdemo/README.md

 `More than one module matches.
 Use skip-import option to skip importing the component into the closest module.`

-thats because you have more than one main modules on your app, app.module and app.server.module, so you need to use `ng g c home app.module` to generate a component/etc.
+thats because you have app.module and app.server.module, so you need to use `ng g c home --module app.module` to generate a component/etc.

 # Commons Erros